-- Review the information in "Before you begin" on page 46. - Turn off the server and peripheral devices and disconnect all external cables and power cords; then, remove the cover (see "Removing the cover and bezel" on page 48). - Determine which expansion slot you will use for the adapter.
-Attention: Check the instructions that come with the adapter for any requirements or restrictions.
+- 1. Review the information in "Before you begin" on page 47. - 2.
+Turn off the server and peripheral devices and disconnect all external cables and power cords; then, remove the cover.
+See "Removing the cover, door, and bezel" on page 48 for details. - 3.
+Determine which expansion slot you will use for the adapter.

+Note: Check the instructions that come with the adapter for any requirements or restrictions.

 - 4. Remove the expansion-slot cover: - a.
-Loosen and remove the screw on the top of the expansion-slot cover. - Slide the expansion-slot cover out of the server.
+Press the arrow on the adapter-retention bracket release tab and remove the bracket. - b.
+Slide the expansion-slot cover out of the server.
 Store it in a safe place for future use.

-Attention: Expansion-slot covers must be installed on the openings for all vacant slots.
+Attention: Expansion-slot covers must be installed on all vacant slots.
 This maintains the electromagnetic emissions characteristics of the system and ensures proper cooling of system components.